nyhave/Stocks/README.md

 If no build is present, the page shows a simple placeholder message.
 Integration with a Python backend will be added later.

+## Predict Algorithm

+See [docs/predict.md](docs/predict.md) for a description of the core predict function in both Danish and English.